kingsamchen/KBase/README.md

 for complete functions and their usage, see the source code.

+### Scoped_Guard

+a scoped object that accepts an action which will be performed once the object goes out of its scope.

 ### AutoReset

 provides a facility that set a given object a new value within a scope, and